mrjex/Clinic-Service/README.md

 Purpose: Provide high-level overview of the code flow - Not all details (classes / folders) are included

-**NOTE:** Only the most significant classes and methods to the codeflow is included in the diagram
+**NOTE:** Only the most significant classes and methods to the codeflow is included in the diagrams

+The colors in the 2 diagrams below represent the following operational levels:
+* Red = Microservice
+* Orange = Segment of service
+* Yellow = Artifact
+* Green = Artifact subtypes → Where the requested operation occurs and generates a response

 #### Code flow: Folders

-Folder code flow picture here
+Keywords of the mqtt topic defines the codeflow trajectory which has its end in the green area
 ![Folder Code flow tree](https://i.ibb.co/6n09TGn/Code-Flow-Folder-Tree.png)

 #### Code flow: Classes

-Classes code flow picture here
+The picture above expressed in `.java` classes rather than folders looks like this:
 ![Class Code flow tree](https://i.ibb.co/gRQTddL/Code-Flow-Class-Tree.png)

-### Code relations - Generalities

-Inheritence diagram here

-Interface abstractions here

 ### BackendMapAPI folder: Self-contained nodejs runtime environment